-Sycamore Way exists to instill transformational leadership principles and practices into organizational cultures in order to sustain creativity, passion, and joy.
+Sycamore Way exists to instill transformational leadership practices into leaders and organizations to sustain creativity, passion, and joy.

-Do you long for this transformation in your organizational culture?
+Do you long for this transformation in your leadership or organization?
 Contact us at firstname.lastname@example.org

 Why Sycamore Way?

 Behind the name is an invitation to follow the way of the sycamore, a majestic tree that thrives by water.
-You will not find mature, large sycamores deep in the forest, but along riverbanks, lake shores, and creek beds.
+You will not find too many mature, large sycamores deep in the forest, but along riverbanks, lake shores, and creek beds.
 This is true along polluted city rivers and pristine, remote lakes; regardless of the environment, the sycamore thrives because it sends its roots into the water.
-Two Hebrew Scriptures, Jeremiah 17:5-8 and Psalm 1, describe people who practice transformational leadership as like the tree planted along the riverbank.
-These trees do not fear heat or drought, their leaves stay green, they are dependable to bear fruit no matter what they face, and they prosper.
-Transformational leaders, therefore, find their waters to plant in like the sycamore.
-These life-giving waters are the rhythms and practices that sustain them, even in the most chaotic, draining seasons.
-This is the sycamore way.
+Sacred texts describe people who practice what we describe as transformational leadership as like the tree planted along the riverbank.
+These trees do not fear heat or drought; their leaves stay green, they are dependable, bear fruit, and they prosper.
+Transformational leaders, therefore, find life-giving waters to plant in like the sycamore tree - these are the practices of self-awareness, self-care, and empathy, even in the most chaotic, draining seasons.
+This is what we call “the sycamore way.”